The answer, of course, is a “Casado” because it includes 6 traditional Tico dishes on one grand plate.

 - Fried plantains, sweet and crisp.

 - Cabbage salad.
-Because lettuce doesn’t holdup in the tropic, most salads are cabbage-based with additions of tomatoes, carrots, etc. Dressing is usually a slice of limón or mandarina garnishing the plate.
+Because lettuce doesn’t holdup in the tropics, most salads are cabbage-based with additions of tomatoes, carrots, etc. Dressing is usually a slice of limón or mandarina garnishing the plate.

 - Tico cheese – this is the one unfortunate inclusion.
 It’s rubbery and tasteless, but it provides some salt and protein and I’ve gotten used to it.